9 Fixed Mindset VS Growth Mindset Real-World Examples

 3. Failure

 People with a fixed mindset allow themselves to be defined by failure.
 Because they think that people are either naturally good at things or will never be good at those things, they give up if they hit a roadblock.
-Why waste time trying to do something that you will never be able to do?
+Why waste time trying to do something you will never be able to do?

 Here’s an everyday example.
-Especially over the past few months with the coronavirus pandemic, many people have had to get a bit creative with their time, as vacations and social gatherings have largely been cancelled.
+Especially over the past few months with the coronavirus pandemic, many people have had to get a bit creative with their time, as vacations and social gatherings have been mainly cancelled.

 This means that people are looking for new hobbies that can be done at home to pass the time.